MATTER: Multiscale Attention for Registration Error Regression: Introduction

-The objective functions used in existing registration methods, such as closest-point residual~\cite{132043}, score function~\cite{liao2020point}, and entropy gain~\cite{tustison2010point}, do not reflect the alignment error, as they are not evaluated using the ground truth pose.
+The objective functions used in existing registration methods, such as closest-point residuals~\cite{132043}, score functions~\cite{liao2020point}, and entropy gain~\cite{tustison2010point}, are not evaluated against the ground truth pose and are sensitive to local minima \cite{access_loss}, noise, and scene geometry, their final values do not reliably reflect the true alignment quality.
 Recent works~\cite{almqvist2018learning, bogoslavskyi2017analyzing, camous2022deep, dillen2025fact, yin2019failure, adolfsson2021coral} proposed learning-based approaches for point cloud misalignment classification (PCMC), where the registration result is categorized into discrete quality levels.
 Specifically, in \cite{yin2019failure, almqvist2018learning}, logistic regression is used with manually designed features for binary classification.
-CorAl, introduced in~\cite{adolfsson2021coral}, fits the neighborhood of each point to a 3D Gaussian distribution and uses the differential entropy of this distribution as the feature.
+CorAl, introduced in~\cite{adolfsson2021coral}, fits a 3D Gaussian distribution to the neighborhood of each point, and uses the differential entropy of this distribution as the feature.
 FACT~\cite{dillen2025fact}\textemdash the state-of-the-art method\textemdash extends binary classification to multiple classes, which allows evaluation at a finer level.
 However, all these works are limited to classification, i.e., coarsely categorizing the misalignment into a few levels, without providing continuous predictions of the actual alignment error.
+A more comprehensive review of related work is provided in Appendix~\ref{appendix:relatedwork}.